orallony/AWS/Lab 04 - Working with Amazon S3.md

 You now know how to:
 - Create and configure S3 buckets
-- Upload and manage objects
+- Upload and manage files (objects)
-- Set permissions for public access
+- Control access using permissions
+- Host a static website directly from S3
-- Use S3 to host static websites
+- Use versioning to track and recover changes

-Amazon S3 is one of the most versatile and widely-used services in AWS.
-Great job!
+Amazon S3 is a powerful and flexible tool that’s widely used in the cloud world.
+Well done!